Love’s Labour’s Lost

 Designer

 Emily is an award-winning costume designer living and working in London.
-Previous credits for Shakespeare in the Squares are All’s Well That Ends Well, Twelfth Night, The Tempest, A Midsummer Night’s Dream, As You Like It, Romeo and Juliet and Much Ado About Nothing.
+Previous credits for Shakespeare in the Squares are The Taming of the Shrew, All’s Well That Ends Well, Twelfth Night, The Tempest, A Midsummer Night’s Dream, As You Like It, Romeo and Juliet and Much Ado About Nothing.
 She was shortlisted for the 2025 UK Pantomime Awards for her costumes for Jack and the Beanstalk (Theatre, Chipping Norton) and regularly works with Sweet Charity (Glastonbury Festival).

 Colette Robinson-Collcutt